ckt29175/HackTheBoxWriteUps/Zipper/Readme.md

 We can try to authenticate to a user using the password we have found, but first we need to spawn a tty shell as we are getting `su: must be run from a terminal` by using the command `su`.
 By enumerating the machine more, we see that python3 is available so we use it to spawn a tty shell:
 `python3 -c 'import pty; pty.spawn("/bin/sh")'`

-Viewing the `/etc/passwd` shows a user `zapper` and we are able to authenticate to the user by using the password we have found using su: `su zapper: ZippityDoDah`:
+Viewing the `/etc/passwd` shows a user `zapper` and we are able to authenticate to the user by using the password we have found: `su zapper: ZippityDoDah`:
 ![Image](https://i.gyazo.com/aed65e3fb0ecaa12d31394138356afbe.png)

 # Privledge Escalation (Root)